 - Dry Conditions: Long periods of hot, dry weather can contribute to bitter cucumbers.
-There’s not much you can do to control the heat, but keeping your cucumbers well watered will help offset the bitterness.
+There’s not much you can do to control the heat, but keeping your cucumbers well watered will help offset the tendency for them to turn bitter.
 Give them at least an inch of water per week, more during extreme dry spells, and mulch the area around the roots, at planting time.

 - Lean Soil: Another factor in bitter cucumbers is lean soil and a general lack of nutrients.
-Cucumbers are heavy feeders and a soil rich in organic matter will go a long way toward producing less stressed, better tasting cukes.
-If your soil is less than ideal, give your cucumbers a little fertilizer every 4-6 weeks.
+Cucumbers are heavy feeders and a soil rich in organic matter will go a long way toward producing less stressed, better tasting cucumbers.
+If your soil is less than ideal, give your cucumbers a little balanced fertilizer every 4 - 6 weeks.

 - Lack of Sun: Overcast areas, like the Pacific Northwest, have reported bitter cucumbers due to lack of sun.
 Again, you can't control the hours the sun will shine, but you can plant in a spot that gets as much sun as nature will allow.
 If it's cool and damp, as well as overcast, growing your cucumbers under cover, like a poly tunnel, will amplify the available heat and light.

-So even though cucumber plants grow rather easily and you can get a prodigious harvest from a couple of plants, to get quality as well as quantity you still need to provide them with good growing conditions: plenty of sunshine, regular watering and rich soil.
+So even though cucumber plants grow rather easily and you can get a prodigious harvest from a couple of plants, to get quality as well as quantity, you still need to provide them with good growing conditions: plenty of sunshine, regular water, and rich soil.

 What to Do with Bitter Cucumbers